thegreyd/devops/README.md

 (The github repo for the new version is configured in checkbox_deploy_v2.yml).
 In the demo, I'm using the same repository, but a different branch called v2.

+Both v1 and v2 point to the same database (which is hosted on v1 host)

 The load balancer is a node app, which routes traffic 30% of the time to the new version, and rest of the time to the production version.